 Typically PT is started within the first few days after surgery.
 Crutches will be needed but Dr. Harlan allows you to begin weight bearing as tolerated immediately after surgery on your operated hip.
 Most patients will wean from their crutches within the first 10 days or so after surgery.
 Most patients walk in without crutches at their first post operative visit at roughly 2 weeks after surgery.
 Dr. Harlan will prescribe a hip brace that you will be instructed to wear during the day for the first month after surgery.

-Your post operative recovery is essentially divided into two separate two month sections.
-The first two months you will be working with your therapist.
-The second two months formal PT has typically ended and Dr. Harlan will help navigate you back to your chosen activity.
-For the athlete, Dr. Harlan typically releases you to begin sport specific activities at the start of month 4 post surgery and most athletes are back to their chosen sport between months 5 and 6 post surgery.
+Your post operative recovery is essentially divided into two separate six week sections.
+The first six weeks you will be working with your therapist/trainer.
+The second six weeks each scenario is different.
+For some, formal PT has ended and Dr. Harlan will help navigate you back to your chosen activity.
+For the athlete, Dr. Harlan typically releases you to begin sport specific activities at the start of month 3 or 4 post surgery.

 3 dimensional illustration of cam impingement

 3 dimensional illustration of pincer impingement